bio-tools/biohackathon2024-paper/paper/paper.md

 ![Alt text](mascot_venn.png)
 ![Alt text](comet_venn.png)

+Software synonyms is also an issue.
+This is currently not addressed in bio.tools.
+However, SciCrunch do list synonyms for some software, e.g. "Mascot Server" being a synonym for "Mascot" (RRID:SCR_014322).

 As expected, we find many mentions of "comet" and "mascot" not referring to the software for peptide-spectrum matching.
 We also find instances of software being cited but not mentioned, e.g. the Comet paper is cited in [@PMID30702898] in a sentence "Application of these PSM algorithms (e.g., SEQUEST, X!Tandem)[@PMID24226387][@PMID23148064][@PMID14558131] have been successfully applied to metaproteomic analyses, despite the fact that they were never designed to deal with the complexity of metaproteomic data sets".
 Searching the name of the software together with some EDAM Topics, such as "Proteomics" helps find specific mentions with or without citation.
 If searching all literature, a large fraction of the mention-without-citation cases derive from non-open access papers, where the search is limited to titles and abstracts, but all citations are available.